rafaelvonkanel/rafaelvonkanel.github.io/_research/proj7.md

 ---
-title: "Integral points on moduli schemes"
+title: "Integral points on moduli schemes of elliptic curves"